-Hoods, boots and gloves – all a great addition, especially if you intent on getting in the sea all year round!
-They are not essential but if you have the budget, do it, it will keep everyone A LOT warmer!
+- Hoods, boots and gloves - all a great addition, especially if you intend on getting in the sea all year round!
+They are not essential, but if you have the budget, do it, it will keep everyone A LOT warmer!

 So that’s it…now you know a bit more, go…find a beach, find a surf school, find a wave and go ride it!
 Enjoy and adventure safe!